LoopKit/loopdocs/docs/nightscout/remote-overrides.md

     * When you build Loop, the required APN information is tied to your developer account
         * You add your APN information to your Nightscout site (directions on this page)
         * Nightscout sites, in general, allow you to add the required APN information
-    * If you use T1Pal service to provide your Nightscout site and want to make use of remote commands
+    * If you use T1Pal for Nightscout and want to use remote commands, contact T1Pal about enabling them for a subscription fee.
-        * You cannot enter your own APN information in T1Pal Nightscout
-        * You must use the T1Pal service for Loop with APN integration for an additional monthly fee

 !!! danger "Remote Builds"
     There are several methods for building remotely for your family members (or even yourself).